 Pembrokeshire is situated at the south-west tip of Wales and covers an area of approximately 1600 sq km, of which roughly 615 sq km has National Park status.
 The county is renowned for its outstanding natural beauty and high quality environment, its coastline, wildlife and rich habitats.
-Its coastline is nationally recognised and has national park status.
 The coastal path is walkable from one end of the county to the other and is 186 miles long.
-Its beaches are renowned recognised for the quality of bathing water, safety and accessibility.
+Its beaches are recognised for the quality of bathing water, safety and accessibility.
 Away from the coast and beaches, land rises towards the Preseli hills in the north east of the county.
-Outside of the main towns, the county is comprised of many villages and hamlets and agricultural agriculture dominates the landscape.
+Outside of the main towns, the county is comprised of many villages and hamlets and agriculture dominates the landscape.
 Milford Haven estuary is one of the deepest natural harbours in Britain and this natural advantage has led to it being the largest port in the UK for the import/export of energy products.